 Brought to you in partnership with Money and Pension Service Youth Checkpoints programme.

-When there are still bills to pay and things to buy when you are experiencing a drop in income, what can you do to try and make sure you have enough money to cover these costs in the meantime?
+When there are bills to pay and things to buy when you are experiencing a drop in income or increased bills, what can you do to try and make sure you have enough money to cover these costs in the meantime?

 Familiarise yourself with your rights

-Understanding what your rights are at work, whether you're self-employed or are worried you might lose your job, will help you know what you're entitled to.
+If you’re worried about your job, whether you’re self-employed, are worried you might lose your job, face a change in hours or other circumstances, knowing your rights will help you know what you’re entitled to.

 Money Helper has put together a handy guide with information about your rights and practical steps you can take.